icopy-site/awesome/docs/awesome/awesome-for-beginners.md

 To the extent possible under law, the author has waived all copyright and related or neighboring rights to this work.mons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

+To the extent possible under law, the author has waived all copyright and related or neighboring rights to this work.mons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

 To the extent possible under law, the author has waived all copyright and related or neighboring rights to this work.